zrythm/zrythm/README.md

 # Current state

 Zrythm is currently in beta.
-All essential DAW features are implemented, the project format is stable and we are working towards a v1 release.
+The project format is stable and we are working towards a v1 release.

 ![screenshot](https://www.zrythm.org/static/images/screenshots/mar-16-2022.png)